maxFadet/todos-list-react/README.md

 ## Description:

-The ToDoList project is a simple web application for creating task lists
+The ToDoList project is a simple web application for creating task lists.
+It allows users to add tasks, mark them as completed, delete them, and filter based on completion status.
+Redux Toolkit simplifies state management and logic handling within the application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).